antonnazarov/apricot/apricot-application/readme.txt

 java -jar apricot-ui-0.3.jar

 ----------------------------
-* Option C (multi platform): running from the sources
+* Option C (multi platform): compiling and running from the sources
 ----------------------------
 A. Install Java 1.8 (not tested on earlier or later versions, therefore Java 1.8 is essential).
 Set JAVA_HOME system variable, and include <JAVA_HOME>/bin into your system PATH.